concord-consortium/mysystem_sc/README.md

 ### Lebowski testing: ###

-TODO: Looks like lebowski tests might be wedged.

 0. the Gemfile stipulates dependencies on lebowski
 1. cd to your sproutcore directory: <code> cd /path/to/mysystem_sc </code>
 2. run the test! <code>bundle exec lebowski-spec spec/mysystem_spec.rb</code> (where mysystem_spec.rb is your test)

 ### Running SproutCore QUnit tests with capybara-testrunner ###
 1. From the top-level mysystem_sc directory: